apify/apify-ts/docs/upgrading/upgrading_v3.md

 :::info Confused?

-All this disallows is mixing Puppeteer with Playwright for example.
-You can still create pools that use multiple Playwright plugins, each with a different launcher.
+As an example, this change disallows a pool to mix Puppeteer with Playwright.
+You can still create pools that use multiple Playwright plugins, each with a different launcher if you want!

 :::